BTELNYY/yansimsavegameeditor/README.md

 # Installation Guide
 The files extracted from the ZIP folder must go into the same folder as the games EXE, not the launcher directory, but the game directory.
 The other 2 files within that ZIP folder are CRITICAL, if you don't have them, it won't work.
+If you need additional help or something won't work, contact us [here.](https://discord.gg/P22tFkjTm3)

 # Releases
 If something is wrong, tell me.
 I am a human and can forget to do things or make mistakes.

+> Builds
 * [Download the latest build](https://github.com/BTELNYY/yansimsavegameeditor/releases/download/v1.6.5/YanSimSaveEditor.v1.6.5.zip)
+> Betas
+* WARNING!
+THIS IS OUTDATED, USE BUILD INSTEAD!
 * [Download the latest beta (Outdated)](https://github.com/BTELNYY/yansimsavegameeditor/releases/download/v1.5-beta.4/YanSimSaveEditor.1.5.Beta.4.zip)

 # Bugs and issues